cnswee/Battleships/README.md

-It's a easy battleships game.
+It's a easy battleship game.